METALS-Copper gains as China stocks rally injects confidence

 * Copper finds strength in China turnaround

-* But gain is slight, investors remain wary (Adds comment, forecasts; updates copper prices)
+* Gain slight, and investors remain wary (Adds comment, details, updates prices)

 By James Regan

-SYDNEY, Aug 27 (Reuters) - London copper futures were stronger on Thursday heading into the more active European sessions after a sharp rebound in Chinese equity markets helped calm investors hit by worries over the country’s faltering economy.
+SYDNEY, Aug 27 (Reuters) - London copper futures strengthened on Thursday after a sharp rebound in Chinese equity markets helped calm investors hit by worries over China’s faltering economy.

-China’s major stock indices rose on Thursday, following on from a strong rebound on Wall Street.
+China’s major stock indexes rose on Thursday following on from a strong rebound on Wall Street.

 The lift helped distance the benchmark London Metal Exchange copper contract further from the six-year lows plumbed earlier in the week amid heightened concerns China was headed for a hard landing.